dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

     ASCII format.
 ```

 So, here comes the raw binary I promised.
 Except, it's not going to be binary like 0011000.
-It's much easier for humans to read binary when it's converted into something called [hexadecimal](https://wizardzines.com/comics/hexadecimal/).
+It's much easier for humans to read binary when it's converted into a representation called [hexadecimal](https://wizardzines.com/comics/hexadecimal/), so that's what we'll use.

 ```bash
 $ sudo debugfs /dev/sdd1